dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 Ever heard of Webhooks?
 Yes, [Github Webhooks](https://developer.github.com/webhooks) to the rescue!

-**Note:** Use the repository url of your choice, because you will have to make commits and see this workas you go through this tutorial.
+**Note:** Use the repository url of your choice, because you will have to make commits and see that this works as you go through this tutorial.

 Head over to the repository of your choice.
 In my case it is `https://github.com/unicodeveloper/resources-i-like/` .
 Go to **Settings > Webhooks** like so: